MacKeeper Full Review: Keep Your Mac Safe

 - MacKeeper scores high on protection according to AV-Test.
 It gets a 6/6 score on its ability to detect malicious ware.

-- MacKeeper scores 6/6 in the impact on device performance department is almost negligible, which means it won't take up your device's resources.
+- MacKeeper scores 6/6 in the impact on device performance department, which means it won't take up your device's resources.

 - MacKeeper has a low false-positive rate with a 6/6 usability score.
 This means it's unlikely to mistake regular files for harmful ones.